Big Brother (Slovenian TV series) season 1

-The first Slovenian season of Big Brother ran 85 days, started on March 17, 2007 and ended on June 9, 2007.
-The host of the show is Nina Osenar.
+The first Slovenian season of Big Brother ran 85 days, started on March 17, 2007, and ended on June 9, 2007.
+The show was hosted by Nina Osenar.
 The prize is 75,000 Euro.

 Housemates

 In the first season, there are 12 original housemates.
 At later stages, 6 new housemates entered the house.
 Andrej the Australian and Janez's brother is the winner.
 Here are all the participants: